Antilopen Gang: Anarchie und Alltag (2017)

 In January 2017 the band announced that in addition to their new album Anarchie und Alltag (Anarchy and Everyday Life) a bonus album Atombombe auf Deutschland (Atom Bomb on Germany) would be released.

 Anarchie und Alltag was released on January 20, immediately topping the German charts.

 Abbruch Abbruch and Adrenochrom (2020)

 Their fourth studio album Abbruch Abbruch (abort abort) was released on January 24, 2020.
-On August 21 of the same year, without prior announcements, the band released the fifth studio album Adrenochrom (adrenochrome) which was written during the Covid-19 lockdown.
+On August 21 of the same year, without prior announcements, the band released the fifth studio album Adrenochrom (adrenochrome) which was written during the COVID-19 lockdown.
 It was also the first record being released by their own record label Antilopen Geldwäsche (antelope money laundering).

 Antilopen Geldwäsche Sampler 1 (2021)

 On Christmas Eve 2021 the Antilopen Geldwäsche Sampler 1 was released following the single of the same name.
 It also contains a lot of featured guests including Max Herre, Fatoni, Zugezogen Maskulin and Bobby Fletcher.

-The planned Aufbruch Aufbruch Tour (Aufbruch meaning departure, in German resembling the title of the 2020 album Abbruch Abbruch) had to be postponed until 2022 due to the restrictions of the Covid-19 pandemic.
+The planned Aufbruch Aufbruch Tour (Aufbruch meaning departure, in German resembling the title of the 2020 album Abbruch Abbruch) had to be postponed until 2022 due to the restrictions of the COVID-19 pandemic.

+Oktober in Europa (2024)

+On April 5, 2024, the song Oktober in Europa was published as a statement against antisemitism, making Antilopen Gang one of the few German bands openly speaking out in solidarity with the victims of the October 7 attack.
+It has been criticized for shifting the blame for antisemitism to Muslims in Germany and been celebrated by the Anti-Deutsche movement.

+Alles muss repariert werden (2024)

+The latest album Alles muss repariert werden was published on September 13, 2024, consisting of a Hip-Hop and a Punk record.